Ryvenay/AFP2/doc/requirement_specification.md

 3. An order shall be made after logging in to the store.
 In the absence of the customer registration in the online shop placing an order is not possible.

+4. Sending the order by the customer constitutes an offer submitted by the customer to the seller to enter into a contract of sale, in accordance with the regulations.

+5. After sending the order the customer receives confirmation of acceptance of his offer by electronic means (confirmation of the order), at the e-mail address indicated by the customer.
+After receiving above-mentioned acceptance agreement of sale is valid.

 ## Privacy and Cookie Policy